Table of contents

 The best thing about these ratios is the guidance they provide to beekeepers.
 A light syrup in spring enhances brood rearing as would an early nectar flow.
 A heavier syrup in autumn is easier for bees to process because less water needs to be removed.
 Conceptually, these guidelines work well and have enhanced the lives of countless colonies.

-However, based on questions I’ve read, it’s obvious that new beekeepers do not understand the role sugar syrup plays in colony management, nor how precise the measurements must be to properly care for bees.
+However, based on questions I’ve read, it’s obvious that new beekeepers do not understand the role sugar syrup plays in colony management.
+Nor do they understand how precise the measurements must be to properly care for bees.

 For example, a woman recently explained how she meticulously measured the ingredients for 1:1 syrup, but before she finished, her husband swept spilled sugar from the table and dumped it in the pot, “completely ruining the entire batch!”
 She wanted to know if I could calculate a fix, estimating he added an entire teaspoon to the gallon of syrup.